GlazeGlopMike/glazeglopbot/README.md

 e.g. `$sound subfolder/example` to play `sounds/subfolder/example.ogg`.

 A number of my personal compositions are provided as sample sounds.
-Hope you like them!
+Hope you enjoy them!

 ## Cogs
 ### Mod